 Dual-butterfly non-return valves

 The word ’butterfly’ in the name of dual-butterfly non-return valves describes the structure of the valve rather well.
-In the middle, there is a closing axle, and there are symmetrical hemisphere-shaped closing flaps on both sides of the axle.
+In the middle, there is a closing axle, and there are hemisphere-shaped closing flaps symmetrically on both sides of the axle.

 Non-existing flow resistance

 An unquestionable advantage of dual-butterfly non-return valves is their low flow resistance (at only a few mbar, depending on the flow rate).
 In other models, it can be a hundred times higher.
 The flow resistance of a valve can additionally be adjusted through the choice of springs.
 The flow resistance depends on the valve installation position and springs used.
-For example, in a vertical pipe with upward flow, the force required for valve opening is larger as compared to a horizontal pipe, for example.
+For example, in a vertical pipe with an upward flow, the force required for valve opening is larger as compared to a horizontal pipe, for example.
 If required, our vendors will provide you with more specific information on the opening of each valve and offer assistance in dimensioning.